guillemalomar/LinearRegression/README.md

 ### Explanation

-This project consists in a Gradient Descent implementation in python3.
+This application consists in a Linear Regression implementation in python3.

+It can be calculated by Gradient Descent or with the Normal Equation.

 ## Using the application